Tampa Bay Buccaneers: Logos

+Since their inception in 1976, the Buccaneers have gone through two distinct logo/uniform eras.
+From 1976 to 1996, the team used orange, red, and white uniforms with a "Bucco Bruce" logo.
+Since 1997, the team has used red and pewter uniforms, with a "skull and swords" logo.

-Since 1976, the Buccaneers have changed the team's primary logo five times; however, most of the changes have been relatively minor.
-The original logo the team wore for the first twenty years of the franchise's history was the most unique; both the color and design differed from what the team has worn since.
-There are two similar versions of the original logo that had a slight change for the 1992 season until 1996 when the red and pewter uniforms were revealed.
-The latter of the orange logos is often mistaken for being used during the entire "creamsicle" era, but was only worn during the final five seasons of this look.
-The most obvious difference between them are the design of the face, specifically the open eye, the design on the dagger, and the usage of white near the neck of the first design.
-The team used the original orange logo from 1976 through 1991 for their throwback games.
-From 1997 onwards, the Buccaneers' logo has gone through three iterations.
-The second edition of the team's logo is smaller and has a slightly different design to the skull and sword compared to the later designs.
-The two most recent designs are the most comparable, despite the red being a slightly different tint.
-Each version of the logo has changed with the team's overall uniform design.
+The original "Bucco Bruce" logo has seen three distinct versions.
+The original version was the most distinctive, both in color and design.
+The logo was refreshed in 1992 with the most obvious differences being the design of the face, specifically the open eye, the design on the dagger, and the usage of white near the neck of the first design.
+The 2009 throwback uniforms used a cleaned up and crisper version of the 1976–1991 logo.
+From 1997 onwards, the Buccaneers' newer "skulls and swords" logo has gone through three iterations.
+The first was somewhat smaller on the helmet, and featured a more conventionally-shaped skull.
+The second edition was larger on the helmet, had a different shade of red, and a different design for the shape and face of the skull.
+The current version is mostly the same as the second, with only minor changes, including a smaller size on the helmet.

-1976–1996
+1976

 Shortly after the franchise was awarded, in February 1975 the team name of "Buccaneers" was selected, along with proposed team colors of green, orange and white.
 The name was said to be reminiscent of José Gaspar and the Buccaneers of the Caribbean Sea, and the color orange representing the Florida citrus industry.
 Almost immediately, the nickname "Bucs" became popular, but the alternative "Bay Bucs" failed to gain traction.

 A few months later, however, green was dropped from the color scheme.
-The artists' renditions were too similar to the aqua used by the Miami Dolphins, as well as the green shades utilized by the Miami Hurricanes and Florida A&M. While they desired to keep the primary color orange, which provided a popular visual link to the Gators, Hurricanes, and Florida A&M, they sought to further distinguish themselves.
+The artists' renditions were too similar to the aqua used by the Miami Dolphins, as well as the green shades used by the Miami Hurricanes and Florida A&M. While they desired to keep the primary color orange, which provided a popular visual link to the Gators, Hurricanes, and Florida A&M, they sought to further distinguish themselves.
 The color red as an accent color was substituted, as a gesture to the former Tampa Spartans and loosely, to the Florida State Seminoles.
 The orange/red/white combination was now a composite of all major college teams in the state at the time.

-Home uniforms originally included orange jerseys with white numerals outlined in red.
-These are the now-infamous "Creamsicle uniforms", so named from the perceived similarity of the uniform's color to the popular ice cream snack.
-Road white jerseys had orange numerals outlined in red for 1976, but those colors were reversed for 1977 and beyond.
-The color swap provided better visibility, especially for television coverage purposes.
 Officially speaking, the club's colors during this time period were Florida orange, red, and white.